Homebrew/homebrew-cask/doc/faq/app_not_upgrading.md

 There are a few ideas to fix this problem:

 * Try to prevent the software’s automated updates.
 That won’t be a universal solution and may cause it to break.
 Most software on Homebrew Cask is closed-source, so we’d be guessing.
 This is also why pinning casks to a version isn’t available.
 * Try to extract the installed software’s version and compare it to the cask, deciding what to do at that time.
 That’s a complicated solution that breaks other parts of our methodology, such as using versions to interpolate in `url`s (a definite win for maintainability).
-That solution also isn’t universal, as many software developers are inconsistent in their versioning schemes (and app bundles are meant to have two verrsion strings) and it doesn’t work for all types of software we support.
+That solution also isn’t universal, as many software developers are inconsistent in their versioning schemes (and app bundles are meant to have two version strings) and it doesn’t work for all types of software we support.

 So we let software be.
 Installing it with Homebrew Cask should make it behave the same as if you had installed it manually.
 But we also want to support software that does not auto-upgrade, so we add [`auto_updates true`](https://github.com/Homebrew/homebrew-cask/blob/62c0495b254845a481dacac6ea7c8005e27a3fb0/Casks/alfred.rb#L10) to casks of software that can do it, which excludes them from `brew cask upgrade`.